 Using a recipe card on each recipe blog post helps create a cohesive and branded look that users will come to connect with you.

 I’ve spent a fair amount of time since I first began my food blog researching and trying various ways of displaying my recipes within posts.
-Having decided against WordPress and their infamous recipe ‘plug-ins’, I’ve had to find many workarounds in order to achieve the same effects.
-First on Weebly, now on Squarespace.
+Having decided against WordPress and its infamous recipe ‘plug-ins’, I’ve had to find many workarounds in order to achieve the same effects.
+First on Weebly, now on Squarespace with over 4.086 million subscriptions.
 Having recently grown tired of the inconsistency of good recipe card generator options for Squarespace, I decided to take matters into my own hands and experiment a little.
 Thanks to the fair amount of markdown and CSS tutorials one can find online, this is the result of my experiment!
 I hope it can help you, too.

 How to Create a Custom Recipe Card with Squarespace: